-- 1. Services relating to career planning and placement, such as graduate and professional study information, career planning, resume writing and job search are available at the administration office. - 2.
+- 1. Services relating to career planning and placement, such as graduate and professional study information, career planning, resume writing and job search are available during practicum seminars.
+If more assistance is requested, the program director will assist the student. - 2.
 Placement for teaching positions, salary and level of career advancement is not guaranteed.
 However, the College serves as a clearinghouse for schools requesting teachers or workers for graduates or alumni.
 Employment opportunity information usually provided via e-mail to graduates or alumni. - 3.
 The College does establish contacts with prospective employers for graduate students. - 4.
 Graduates are also expected to actively pursue employment opportunities by themselves. - 5.
 The College encourages the students to keep in touch with the College after graduation.
 An employment opportunity, which is posted on the College website, is available to any of the graduates.